guzmanbraso/libnginx-mod-pagespeed/README.md

 If you want to build packages by yourself, this is for you :

-DCH Dockerfile usage (always use stretch as it is replaced before build) :
+DCH Dockerfile usage for nginx latest version (always use stretch as it is replaced before build) :

 ```bash
 docker build -t deb-dch -f Dockerfile-deb-dch .